 With the aid of a specialised telescope called an arthroscope, Dr Hartley will inspect the inside of your knee.
 If any other damage is found e.g. a meniscal tear, it will be addressed during surgery.
 A tunnel will be drilled in the top of your leg bone (tibia) and the bottom of your thigh bone (femur).
 The tendons will be passed through these tunnels and anchored in place with special devices (screws and buttons) to provide knee stability.
 Your knee will be injected with local anaesthetic to help with post-operative pain.
 All wounds will be closed using normal and dissolving sutures.

-During your stay, you will be seen by a physiotherapist who will provide instructions for leg exercises.
-Once you are mobilising safely, regained motion in the knee and your pain is controlled by oral medication you will be able to go home.
-Most patients are discharged the same day as surgery.
+Once you are fully awake in recovery you will be transferred to the ward, usually 4E.
+The following morning you will be seen by a physiotherapist who will provide instructions for leg exercises and instruct you on the correct use of crutches.
+Once you are mobilising safely, have regained some motion in your knee and your pain is controlled by oral medication you will be able to go home.
+Most patients are discharged the morning after surgery at about 10am.

 Knee arthroscopy is used for the treatment of meniscal (cartilage) tears of the knee.
 Meniscal injuries of the knee are one of the most common orthopaedic injuries we see in our surgical practice today.
 The meniscus is a piece of cartilage in the knee that cushions the joint, like a shock absorber.